selwynpolit/d9book/book/forms.md

 ### How do you find all the possible AJAX commands to use with addCommand()?

-Just look in docroot/core/lib/Drupal/Core/Ajax
+Just look in `docroot/core/lib/Drupal/Core/Ajax` for a list of files.
+Each file is a class that implements a command.

-You will see a bunch of different classes - All the Commands you want to use with `addCommand()` for AJAX response e.g. `RedirectCommand` or `OpenModalDialogCommand`.
+These are all the Commands you want to use with `addCommand()` for AJAX response e.g. `RedirectCommand` or `OpenModalDialogCommand`.
+Also check out the [Core AJAX Callback Commands on drupal.org - updated May 2024](https://www.drupal.org/docs/develop/drupal-apis/ajax-api/core-ajax-callback-commands)

 ### Another AJAX Submit example